Syrian civil war: 2019 negotiations

 During the course of the war, there have been several international peace initiatives, undertaken by the Arab League, the United Nations and other actors.
 The Syrian government has refused efforts to negotiate with what it describes as armed terrorist groups.
 On 1 February 2016, the UN announced the formal start of the UN-mediated Geneva Syria peace talks that had been agreed on by the International Syria Support Group (ISSG) in Vienna.
 On 3 February 2016, the UN Syria peace mediator suspended the talks.
 On 14 March 2016, Geneva peace talks resumed.
-The Syrian government stated that discussion of Bashar-al-Assad's presidency "is a red line", however Syria's President Bashar al-Assad said he hoped peace talks in Geneva would lead to concrete results, and stressed the need for a political process in Syria.
+The Syrian government stated that discussion of Bashar-al-Assad's presidency "is a red line", however Syria's president Bashar al-Assad said he hoped peace talks in Geneva would lead to concrete results, and stressed the need for a political process in Syria.

 A new round of talks between the Syrian government and some groups of Syrian rebels concluded on 24 January 2017 in Astana, Kazakhstan, with Russia, Iran and Turkey supporting the ceasefire agreement brokered in late December 2016.
 The Astana Process talks was billed by a Russian official as a complement to, rather than replacement, of the United Nations-led Geneva Process talks.
 On 4 May 2017, at the fourth round of the Astana talks, representatives of Russia, Iran and Turkey signed a memorandum whereby four "de-escalation zones" in Syria would be established, effective of 6 May 2017.

-On 18 September 2019, Russia stated the United States and Syrian rebels were obstructing the evacuation process of a refugee camp in southern Syria.

-On 28 September 2019, Syria's top diplomat demanded the foreign forces, including that of US and Turkey, to immediately leave the country, saying that the Syrian government holds the right to protect its territory in all possible ways if they remain.

-President RT Erdogan said Turkey was left with no choice other than going its own way on the Syria 'safe zone' after a deadline to co-jointly establish a "safe zone" with the US in northern Syria expired in September.
-The US indicated it would withdraw its forces from northern Syria after Turkey warned of incursion in the region that could instigate fighting with American-backed Kurds.

 Buffer zone with Turkey

 In October 2019, in response to the Turkish offensive, Russia arranged for negotiations between the Syrian government and the Kurdish-led forces.
 Russia also negotiated a renewal of a cease-fire between Kurds and Turkey that was about to expire.

 Russia and Turkey agreed via the Sochi Agreement of 2019 to set up a Second Northern Syria Buffer Zone.
-Syrian President Assad expressed full support for the deal, as various terms of the agreement also applied to the Syrian government.
+Syrian president Assad expressed full support for the deal, as various terms of the agreement also applied to the Syrian government.
 The SDF stated that they considered themselves as "Syrian and a part of Syria", adding that they would agree to work with the Syrian Government.
 The SDF officially announced their support for the deal on 27 October.

 The agreement reportedly included the following terms: